โœฆ Embedded Linux ยท Community Edition โ€” Raspberry Pi

 Multi-Language SDK

 Develop applications in Go, Python, Java or C++.
-Applications are packaged into a unified .opk format ensuring consistent deployment across any OrbitOS device.
+Apps are packaged into a unified .orb format ensuring consistent deployment across any OrbitOS device.

 Real-Time Remote Development